 Commit to a regular schedule of studying — same place, same time, every day.

 Also, if you have speaking lessons with a private tutor, you have to make these a regular thing.
 It’s not really useful to have one lesson a week.

 I know hiring a private tutor is expensive and English classes in schools are not cheap.
 But unless you can afford to hire a tutor at least twice a week, I would encourage you not to do it.

 Having one speaking class once a week is a waste of time and money.

 And while we’re on the subject, hire a private tutor.

-Whatever English you already know you must try to use it in real life whenever you can.
+Whatever English you already know, you must try to use it in your daily life whenever you can.

-Something simple like ordering coffee in Starbucks where you say to the waiter: Could I have that to go, please?
+Something simple like ordering coffee in Starbucks where you say to the server: Could I have that to go, please?